 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

-The Group's financial liabilities include accounts and bills payables, accrued liabilities and other payables, lease liabilities, interest-bearing bank borrowings and an amount due to an associate.
+The Group's financial liabilities include accounts and bills payables, financial liabilities included in accrued liabilities and other payables, lease liabilities, interest-bearing bank borrowings and an amount due to an associate.